Find a Registered Dental Hygienist

 Related signs and symptoms

-- Bullous pemphigoid is a chronic autoimmune disease, which manifests predominately as cutaneous lesions.
-Two-thirds of patients/clients only have skin lesions, with ⅓ having concomitant lesions of the mucous membranes.
-There is no definitive cure.
+• Bullous pemphigoid is a subepidermal blistering disease.
+This chronic autoimmune condition manifests predominately as cutaneous lesions.
+Two-thirds of patients/clients only have skin lesions, with one-third having concomitant lesions of the mucous membranes (including mouth, tongue, pharynx, esophagus, and/or eyes).

-- BP is the most common autoimmune mucocutaneous blistering disease, with an estimated prevalence of 1 in 40,000.
+• While relatively rare, BP is the most common autoimmune mucocutaneous blistering disease, with an estimated prevalence of 1 in 40,000.
 Incidence is estimated to be 7 to 10 new cases per million persons per year.
 BP tends to affect older persons more than mucous membrane pemphigoid (MMP), with no pronounced gender predilection.
 Peak incidence is in the seventh and eighth decades.
+There is no definitive cure.

 References and sources of more detailed information